steelwheels/KiwiCompnents/Document/Components/Table.md

 ### Uniform table
 The number of cells are define by `rowCount` and `columnCount`.
-In the below example, there are 20 x 10 cells.
-Every cell has an image in it.
+In the below example, there are 10 x 20 cells.The format of the table cell is defined by `cell` property.
+The example has image cells.

-The event function named `make` is used to set the values for each cell.
+The event function named `make` is used to set the contents of cell.
 The parameter `col` and `row` is used to tell the position of the cell to make.
 ````
 table Table: {
     rowCount:    Int 10
     columnCount: Int 20
-    image Image: {
+    cell: Image: {
         name: String "null-image"
     }
     make: Event(col, row) %{
-        self.image.name = "image-" + col + "x" + row ;
+        self.cell.image.name = "image-" + col + "x" + row ;
+    %}
+    pressed: Event(col, row) %{
+        console.log("clicked col=" + col + ", row=" + row) ;
     %}
 }
 ````